Flamenco/stackeditpro/Internal Changes.md

 ## Refactored Backend
 All server-based services that operate on documents have been moved to a separate backend service.
 For development, this facilitates a better developer workflow.
 For deployment, it offers higher availability and improved scaling.

+## i18n Support
+We added support for internationalization.

 ### Removed AWS And Added MongoDB
 The backend code that managed user data was changed from Amazon to a self hosted MongoDB instance.

 ## Refactored Front End
 Removing the backend services made the front-end Docker image 4GB smaller.

+## i18n Support
+We added support for internationalization.

 ## Reworked Modal Dialogs
 Modal Dialogs look and behave better.
 They now will always scroll to top when opened.
 The close buttons no longer scroll out of view.